¶ºÒõ¹Ý

 When should I start replacing my current Entrust certificates?

 We recommend customers start planning their replacement strategy as soon as possible, with an accurate inventory of their certificates.
-This effort involves learning when each certificate will expire, assessing the risk profile of the associated service, and planning the replacement process.Ìý Contact us today to start your migration plan.Ìý
+You may already be experiencing outages because of their distrust.
+This effort involves learning when each certificate will expire, assessing the risk profile of the associated service, and planning the replacement process.
+Contact us today to start your migration plan.Ìý

 How can I determine if we are using Entrust certificates in our environment?